 Some Devices take longer than others to appear on the Add Device screen.
 Roomie Remote uses multiple protocols to find all relevant Devices on the local network.
 If the Device you want to add does not appear immediately, wait for a minute then check again.
-In some cases, power cycling your iOS device or the device you want to find may help as well.
+In some cases, power cycling your Controller or the Device you want to find may help as well.